DETAILED ACTION

 obtain, from one or more sources that provide media files over one or more networks, a plurality of media files that each includes speech of one or more speakers;

-process the plurality of media files to generate indexed data, wherein the indexed data includes, for each media file of the plurality of media files, a corresponding embedding for each speaker of the one or more speakers identified in the media file and a corresponding transcript of speech for each language identified in the speech in the media file;
+process the plurality of media files to generate indexed data, wherein the indexed data includes, for each media file of the plurality of media files, a corresponding embedding for each speaker of the one or more speakers identified in the media file and a corresponding transcript and one or more transcripts of speech that each corresponds to one or more languages detected for each language identified in the speech in the media file, and wherein the embeddings within the indexed data are organized independently of known speaker identity;

 receive an indication of at least one of a selection of a particular speaker from the one or more speakers or a selection of a particular keyword from a plurality of keywords;

-generate one or more correlations based on the indexed data, wherein the one or more correlations include at least one of an association among the one or more speakers or an association among keywords detected in the transcripts as spoken by the one or more speakers; and
+generate one or more correlations based on the indexed data, wherein the one or more correlations include at least one of a first association among the particular speaker and the one or more speakers that corresponds to embeddings within the indexed data to isolate unknown speakers from within corresponding one or more transcripts or a second association among the particular keyword and keywords detected in transcripts as spoken by the one or more speakers that corresponds to the embeddings within the indexed data to isolate the unknown speakers from within the corresponding one or more transcripts; and

 output, based on the one or more correlations, an indication regarding the one or more correlations.